Royal New Zealand Air Force: New Zealand Permanent Air Force

 At the close of hostilities Great Britain offered an Imperial Gift to each of the Dominions of a hundred war-surplus combat aircraft.
 New Zealand was the last to respond and least enthusiastic.
-When the 33 total aircraft, Avro 504s, Bristol F.2 Fighters and, De Havilland designed, Airco DH.4s and Airco DH.9s did reach New Zealand they were either placed in storage or loaned to the flying schools, barnstormers and commercial operators.
+When the 33 total aircraft, Avro 504s, Bristol F.2 Fighters and, De Havilland designed, Airco DH.4s and Airco DH.9s, did reach New Zealand they were either placed in storage or loaned to the flying schools, barnstormers and commercial operators.

 The importance of aviation in warfare was belatedly recognised, largely thanks to the efforts of visionary parliamentarian Sir Henry Wigram.
 On 14 June 1923 the New Zealand Permanent Air Force was gazetted: a part of the Army initially staffed by a total of four officers and two other ranks as full-time staff, plus the New Zealand Air Force with 102 officers on the Reserve lists.
 It was initially equipped with the surviving Avro 504K, the DH.4s, DH.9s and Bristol Fighters.
 These operated from an airfield outside Christchurch at Sockburn.
 In 1926 Wigram donated £2,500 for the purchase of modern fighters and Gloster Grebes were acquired.
 Sockburn was later renamed RNZAF Station Wigram, a name adopted by the suburb which grew up around the airfield.
 It is the site of the present Royal New Zealand Air Force Museum.

 A trickle of new-build Bristol Fighters and other new types joined the NZPAF in the late 1920s and early 1930s.
 A Lewis gun-equipped De Havilland Gipsy Moth floatplane took part in naval operations against rebels in Samoa.
 The NZPAF's first action came in 1930 when the Moth dropped an improvised bomb made out of a treacle tin on to a ship suspected of gun-running.
 The bomb did no damage, and the target turned out to be a local missionary vessel.
 A territorial wing of the New Zealand Air Force was raised in 1930 with three squadrons at RNZAF Station Hobsonville (with flights at Hamilton and Napier), Wellington and Christchurch though without equipment.
-A fourth squadron planned for Dunedin had not been raised even by July 1939.
-More creditably, Fairey IIIFs made a dramatic maritime rescue and in the aftermath of the Napier earthquake the NZPAF flew in urgently needed supplies and medical equipment.
+A fourth squadron planned for Dunedin had still not been raised by July 1939.
+Fairey IIIFs were involved in a maritime rescue, and in the aftermath of the Napier earthquake the NZPAF flew in urgently needed supplies and medical equipment.

 Like other western air arms a major expansion began from the mid-1930s.
 The NZPAF ordered twelve Vickers Vildebeests in 1933–34 to form two bomber-reconnaissance flights at Hobsonville and Wigram.
 In 1937 29 Blackburn Baffins were purchased specifically to equip the Territorial Air Force for coastal reconnaissance work.
 An initial shipment of 16 Vickers Vincent bomber-reconnaissance biplanes arrived in July 1939.
-More modern British types eventually arrived, including significant numbers of Airspeed Oxfords, Avro 626s, Fairey Gordons.
 The NZPAF was renamed the Royal New Zealand Air Force in 1934 and became an independent service in 1937.